The Sound Factory (nightclub)

 The Sound Factory was a nightclub first located 532 West 27th Street and then 618 West 46th Street in New York City's Manhattan.
 The Sound Factory was an integral venue during a peak period of house music in New York.
 Prominent DJs, artists, and parties appeared at the club.
 It was in operation from 1989 to 1995.
 There were other reincarnations of the club until 2004.

 History

 In 1989, Christine Visca, Phil Smith and Richard Grant opened the Sound Factory in a converted warehouse at 530 West 27th Street in Manhattan's Chelsea neighborhood.
-DJ Junior Vasquez's association with vogue-ball houses the House of Xtravaganza and the House of Aviance helped bring the Harlem ballroom scene to the downtown club scene.
+DJ Junior Vasquez‘s association with vogue-ball houses the House of Xtravaganza and the House of Aviance helped bring the Harlem ballroom scene to the downtown club scene.

 Smith became increasingly involved in The Sound Factory Bar, a smaller offshoot gay club.
-The owners of the Sound Factory were at risk of losing their cabaret license and decided to close the club in 1995.
+After harassment by the police, the owners of the Sound Factory decided to close the club in 1995.

 In 1995, Smith converted the venue into the nightclub Twilo, which closed in 2001.

-Grant reopened a new Sound Factory in a warehouse at 618 West 46th Street, but after facing legal issues in 2004, the club was closed.
+Grant reopened a new club called SoundFactory in a warehouse at 618 West 46th Street, but after facing legal issues in 2004, the club was closed.